hipay/hipay-wallet-cashout-mirakl-library/README.md

 #### Model interfaces

 There is only one interface in this category.
-The `TransactionValidator` is used to validate the transaction before computing them in an operation to be recorded.
+The `TransactionValidator` is used to validate the transaction before computing them in an operation to be recorded (saved in a database or in a file for exemple).
 The sole method to implement, `isValid`, should do the validation (returning true if it passes).

 ### Event